CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term2.md

 ---

 ### Format
-The term project will delivered in teams, consisting 3 students each.
+The term project will delivered in teams, consisting 4 students each.
+(We will use the support group breakdown)

 ### Goal